Zamboanga City: Shopping malls

+Zamboanga City has been the new investor's destination in the country when it comes to shopping malls.
+Multiple national malls has set their foot in the city such as KCC Malls, CityMalls by Double Dragon and SM Supermalls.
+Some companies like Vista Mall, Robinsons Mall and Ayala Malls has also shown interest in opening their branch in the city.

-On December 10, 2015, KCC Malls opened their fourth branch in Zamboanga as KCC Mall de Zamboanga and is currently the second-largest mall in Mindanao in terms of Gross Floor Area.
+On December 10, 2015, KCC Malls opened their fourth branch in Zamboanga as KCC Mall de Zamboanga and it is one of the largest malls in Mindanao in terms of Gross Floor Area.

 The country's largest shopping retailer, SM Supermalls bought Mindpro Citimall in 2016 and the mall shall be converted with an SM brand.
-The mall was opened to the public on December 8, 2020.
+The mall now known as "SM City Mindpro" was opened to the public on December 8, 2020.

+On February 23, 2023.
+SM Prime Holdings made a groundbreaking ceremony for the establishment of SM City Zamboanga which is the 2nd SM Mall in the City and Zamboanga Peninsula which is targeted to open by 2025.
+Once opened, it will become the 2nd largest mall in the region.

+Lists of national malls in Zamboanga City (Operating/Under-construction)

 Seaweed industry

 Seaweed production plants in Zamboanga City, along with Cebu and Southern Luzon, produce most of the world's supply of carrageenan.
 Seventy-five percent of the country's eucheuma and kappaphycus seaweed is produced mostly in the Zamboanga Peninsula and the Sulu Archipelago.

 International trade

 Zamboanga City is a member of East ASEAN Growth Area (BIMP-EAGA), a regional economic cooperation initiative between the several countries in Southeast Asia.
 As a result of its membership, air and sea routes have been opened between Zamboanga City and Sandakan in Malaysia.
 The two cities have existing trade relations and have had historical cultural interactions.